 This position can put extra pressure on the baby as well, which could cause developmental issues.
 The ideal way for a pregnant woman to sleep is on her left side –, especially in a fetal position.
 This increases healthy blood flow, which results in optimal levels of oxygen for the woman and her baby.

 Sleeping on your back is much better for the alignment of your spine, but many people develop backaches over time.
 One way to avoid this is to put a pillow under your knees.
 If you find that you’re still in pain from sleeping on your back and choose to sleep on your side, you should keep your head in a neutral position.

 Sleeping on your side is safer for people with sleep apnea.
 Sleeping on your back makes it easier for your tongue to fall back in your throat and block your breathing.

 There are some things you can do to help you get a good night’s sleep when you are on your stomach.
 One of them is to put a pillow under your pelvis.
 This can help to even out the angle of your spine.

 Consider getting rid of the pillow for your head, or else choosing a very thin one.
 A firm mattress can also help your body to be less affected by sleeping on your stomach.
 Stretching when you get up helps to put your body in alignment and strengthen your muscles.

 There are some benefits from sleeping on your stomach, especially if you suffer from sleep apnea.
 Stomach sleeping can improve your condition and provide you with deeper sleep.

 In addition, acid reflux and heartburn sufferers will suffer less from sleeping this way.
 You are also much less likely to snore if you are on your stomach.
 (That can tie into sleep apnea since deep snoring is a frequent symptom of this sleep disorder.)
-However, you will be much better off in the long run if you switch to a new sleeping position.
+See our guide for tips on how to properly sleep on your stomach if you feel switching positions would be too difficult.